 The Spanish department acknowledges that the ability to understand and communicate in other languages is increasingly important in our society and in the global economy.
 Languages contribute to the cultural and linguistic richness of our community as well as to personal fulfilment, mutual understanding, commercial success, international trade and global citizenship.

 Therefore, our aims are:

-- To instil in our students a love, interest and enthusiasm for the language and an appreciation of its importance in an increasingly globalized society while they develop a better understanding of themselves and their own culture.
+- To instil in our students a love, interest and enthusiasm for the language and an appreciation of its importance in an increasingly globalized society whilst they develop a better understanding of themselves and their own culture.